'Holy Toledo Sports Edition Podcast' Host Fosters Meaningful Connections

 All episodes of "Holy Toledo Sports Edition Podcast" are posted to Spotify with videos of the interviews uploaded on YouTube.

+- Paredes Continues to Pitch Well, But Saints Fall 5-3 to Storm Chasers - St. Paul Saints

+- Squires Stays Hot as Storm Chasers Win 3rd Straight - Omaha Storm Chasers

-- 'Holy Toledo Sports Edition Podcast' Host Fosters Meaningful Connections - Toledo Walleye
+- 'Holy Toledo Sports Edition Podcast' Host Fosters Meaningful Connections - Toledo Mud Hens

+- Rochester Red Wings Game Notes - May 19 at Worcester - Rochester Red Wings

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.